-Target of Evaluation (TOE) is the product TCOS Identity Card Version 1.0 Release 1/ SLE78CLX1440P including the identified TOE hardware SLE78CLX1440P.

-The Target of Evaluation is the electronic Identity Card (ID_Card) representing a contactless smart card programmed according to the Technical Guideline TR-03110 Version 2.02 [8].
+The Target of Evaluation (TOE) is the TCOS Identity Card Version 1.0 Release 2/SLE78.
+It is an electronic Identity Card (ID_Card) representing a contactless smart card programmed according to the Technical Guideline TR-03110 Version 2.02 [14].
 Additionally it meets the requirements of the Technische Richtlinie TR-03116-2 [15] as part of the qualification for the use within Identity Card projects of the Federal Republic of Germany.